Safecast/GeoSense/README.md

 ## How to install GeoSense on your development machine

 The project is built on top of [Node.js](http://nodejs.org/) and uses [mongoDB](http://www.mongodb.org/) as database.
-Please install Node.js with NPM and mongoDB on your system first.
+Please install Node.js (including [NPM](https://npmjs.org/)) and mongoDB on your system first.

 There are installers and packages available for many operating systems.
 For instance, if you are using OS X you might want to look into installing the above requirements with [Homebrew](http://mxcl.github.com/homebrew/), to name just one option.
 This [tutorial](http://dreamerslab.com/blog/en/how-to-setup-a-node-js-development-environment-on-mac-osx-lion/) is a starting point.

 To get the GeoSense code, you can either download it from